airpair/authoring-guide/post.md

 We're aiming to steer clear of short praise like *"Awesome post"* and utilize the review system to facilitate intelligent discussion that leads to better content and collaboration.
-Some folks have sweeter delivery than others and though your post may be excellent, and rated high by a reviewer their feedback may mostly contain critique so as to avoid repeating things said and focus on what could be improved.
+Some folks have sweeter delivery than others and though your post may be excellent, and rated high by a reviewer, their initial feedback may mostly contain critique so as to avoid repeating things said and focus on what could be improved.
 Reviews are a powerful mechanism to consider things with fresh perspective.
 Take ALL feedback seriously, even if ultimately you completely disagree and choose to disregard everything someone says, the process will benefit you and your readers.
 We ask you adopt a thick skin and **thank all reviewers for taking time to read and comment even if you don't like what was said**.

 Trolling and arguments are generally discouraged.
 There are no definitions or processeses yet for inappropriate behavior.
-It's a good example an area for the community to flesh out as we continue moving forward.
+It's a good example of an area for the community to decide as we continue moving forward.

-*** Tip *** if you've incorprated feedback from a review, reply to let the reviwer know.
-They are able to update both their rating and comment at any time and will likely increase their star count and replace previous critque with praise.
+** Tip ** if you've incorprated feedback from a review, reply to let the reviewer know.
+They are able to update both their rating and comment at any time and will likely increase the stars given and replace previous critque with praise.

 ## 3. Submission guidelines